AkshayDevkate/CoreML/README.md

 ## Documentations on APP

-## Documentation on machien learning model
+## Documentation on machine learning model

 ## Documentation Literature